I took a small group from Zegrahm Expeditions to visit Oman’s Botanic Garden where

-Frankincense is such an evocative word for many religious people, but few have a chance to visit the real Frankincense in Dhofar.
+Frankincense is such an evocative word for many religious people, but few have a chance to visit the real Land of Frankincense in Dhofar.
 Its associated with religious ceremonies worldwide and of course with the gifts brought by the 3 Kings, or Wise Men, to Jesus.

 Walking in Dhofar mountains near Frankincense Trees